redis/redis-doc/topics/cluster-spec.md

 When this happens the client should update its hashslot map as explained in the previous sections.

-The *readonly* state of the connection can be undoed using the `READWRITE` command.
+The *readonly* state of the connection can be undone using the `READWRITE` command.

 Fault Tolerance
 ===